De-Lovely: Reception

 The film grossed $13,337,299 in the US and $5,059,083 in other markets for a total worldwide box office of $18,396,382.

 Critically, the film had a mixed reception.
-It garnered a score of 53 from Metacritic and a 48% rating from review aggregator Rotten Tomatoes.

 Roger Ebert gave the film 3.5 out of a possible four stars.
 He wrote, for his review in the Chicago Sun-Times, that De-Lovely "...brings [...] a worldly sophistication that is rare in the movies".

 Larry King said: "Far and away the best musical biography ever made."

 In his review in The New York Times, Stephen Holden called the film "lethally inert" and "lifeless and drained of genuine joie de vivre" and added, "It didn't have to be like this.
 In their highly stylized ways, All That Jazz (Bob Fosse's morbidly manic screen autobiography), Ken Russell's surreal portraits of composers or any of Federico Fellini's libidinous self-explorations have delved deeply into the muck of artistic creativity.
 Sadly, the daring and imagination required to go below the surface are nowhere to be found in De-Lovely."